Change Project Editor Version

 - The missing version is removed from the installed editors list.

-- The project will be marked as having a missing editor version and cannot be launched.
+- The project is marked as having a missing editor version and cannot be launched.

-Missing editor versions are automatically removed from the list.
-Projects depending on them will show a warning and become unlaunchable until resolved.
+Since 1.6.0, missing editor versions (missing on disk and not removed from the launcher) are marked as invalid in the installs list.
+Projects depending on these versions will show a warning and unable to launch until resolved.

-To fix this, use the editor dropdown in the Projects list to assign an available version.
+To fix this, either use the editor dropdown in the Projects list to assign an available version, or re install the version.

 Summary